 Make sure the shed is wide enough to accommodate safely the number and size of horses which will be using the shelter.
-Raymond notes that allowing 12′.
-X 12′.
-Per horse–.
-About the size of stall–.
-Is a general rule of thumb.
+Raymond notes that allowing 12′ x 12′ per horse– about the size of stall– is a general rule of thumb.

 If your horses will be getting feed and water in the shed, place an appropriate number of feed boxes and water troughs at the back.
 If several horses will be accommodated there, space feed boxes apart to reduce a dominant horse from getting the lion’s share.
-Advises Raymond, “Make sure that the hay and water aren't all in one section.
+Advises Raymond, “Make sure that the hay and water are not all in one section.
 Spread it around.”.

 Some experts, including Raymond, suggest using interior partitions in sheds.
-“Sometimes dominant horses keep the lesser horses out,”.
-She observes.
-“If you’re doing a lot of feeding in your shed, put in small partitions so that each horse doesn’t see the other one while feeding.
-That really helps.”.
+“Sometimes dominant horses keep the lesser horses out,” she observes.
+“If you’re doing a lot of feeding in your shed, put in small partitions so that each horse doesn’t see the other one while feeding; that really helps.”.

 Smaller sheds won’t need supports, larger sheds will require interior bracing.
 The best choice for those are round, rather than square, posts.
 The squared and thus sharper-edged post is more likely to injure a horse which gets slam-med into it.
-For extra safety, protect posts.
-Horses, by affixing some sort of cushioning material to the supports.
+For extra safety, protect posts, and horses, by affixing some sort of cushioning material to the supports.
 Says Goble, “Many use car tires around them, cut apart and lag-screwed into the post, as a rubber bumper type of thing.
 Sometimes people use marine bumpers like you put on boats, attached to the post with lag screws.”.

 Another safety feature worth incorporating into the shed is rounding off the interior corners of the shed by nailing boards about six feet from the corners across from wall to wall.
-“Make these into rounded corners so one horse can’t trap another horse where he can’t get out,”.
-Notes Goble.
+“Make these into rounded corners so one horse can’t trap another horse where he can’t get out,” notes Goble.